Professional Development Department Objectives

 (*Please stay tuned for more resources and information to be added here!)

-- Check out this month’s SFTA Professional Development E-Blast below, for statewide and national professional development opportunities and resources for Technical Consultants, trainers and other early childhood professionals.
+- The SFTA eBlast has a new name!
+Make sure you click on the link below and check out the Professional Development Digest for statewide and national professional development opportunities and resources for Technical Consultants, trainers and other early childhood professionals.
 If you are using a Chrome browser with a Windows operating system, you may be currently unable to open PDFs like this one due to an issue with Chrome that Google is working to resolve.
 Until this issue is addressed, please use an alternative browser to access PDFs on our site.

 Professional Development Happenings